vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       It must be deallocated before the last call for the given frame (arAllFramesReady or error).

+      By default, *frameData* is a pointer to NULL.

    Return a reference to the output frame number *n* when it is ready, or NULL.
    The ownership of the frame is transferred to the caller.